ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 ## List and search customers

-This section outlines how to retrieve your list of created Customers.
+This section outlines how to retrieve a list of created Customers.

 ### HTTP request

 `GET https://api.dwolla.com/customers`

 ### Request parameters

 | Parameter | Required | Type | Description |
 |-----------|----------|----------------|-------------|
 | limit | no | integer | How many results to return. |